While yoga is over 5,000 years old, the modern practice as we know it was first introduced to the west in the late 19th

 There's no shortage of marketing ideas.
 You can network at yoga industry events, do meet-and-greets, hand out flyers at the local mall or mail vouchers to people in your local area.
 You can appear on yoga podcasts, do an ad on television, or commission a giant billboard with your face on it.

-Particularly in your first year of your new business, a big part of your marketing research and strategy will be dedicated to promotions.
+Particularly in the first year of your new business, a big part of your marketing research and strategy will be dedicated to promotions.
 You’re trying to create a buzz and get new clients through the door.
 Chandelle Hay has some expert advice on the topic.

 “One of the things we do is make the first week totally free for anybody to come in and try.
 It’s worth doing and you can really create a buzz.
-Or you can offer a really low price as a founder’s rate, like three months for 50% off, but paid in full so you can get cash flow up front.
+Or you can offer a really low price as a founder’s rate, like three months for 50% off, but paid in full so you can get cash flow up front," says Hay.